This post may contain affiliate sales links. Please read my disclosure policy.

 How to Make Dipping Chocolate

 The recommended method for making this recipe is on the stove, however, I also include microwave directions in the printable recipe card at the bottom of this post.
 Either will work just fine!
+Here are step-by-step instructions on how to make dipping chocolate:

 Step 1: Melt Chocolate